-To the 32 founder signatories, they have added others, being 67 by 25th June 2020, comprising the most important players in the fashion industry (luxury, fast fashion, sports, etc.) in terms of production, number of employees and revenues.
+To the 32 founder signatories, they have added others, being 77 by the end January 2022, comprising the most important players in the fashion industry (luxury, fast fashion, sportwear, etc.) in terms of production, number of employees and revenues.

 This Fashion Pact can be considered the true milestone in the fashion industry.
 In October 2020 they have released their first report of the progress done during the first year13.

-In parallel to these UN commitments, in the Fashion industry many proposals and campaigns have arisen (Clean Clothes Campaign; The Fashion Revolution-Who made my clothes; Detox by Greenpeace; ZDHC, etc.), and some Indexes were devised to compare performances: Index of Transparency focuses on the disclosure of information in websites; Higgs Index, among others, try to benchmark frequently incomparable items.
+In parallel to these UN commitments many proposals and campaigns have arisen within the Fashion Industry (Clean Clothes Campaign; The Fashion Revolution-Who made my clothes; Detox by Greenpeace; ZDHC, etc.), and some Indexes are devised to compare performances: Index of Transparency focuses on the disclosure of information in websites; Higgs Index, among others, try to benchmark frequently incomparable items.